Creating the Film Look of Donald Glover’s “Atlanta”

 These interviews take an insightful look into how the filmmakers behind “Atlanta” created the their own unique style and look.

 Cover image via FX Networks.

-In some great interviews with Daron James at No Film School and Brian Hallett and Pro Video Coalition, Director of Photography Christian Sprenger offers some fascinating insights into how he worked with director Hiro Murai and Donald Glover to create Atlanta’s signature look and style.
+In some great interviews with No Film School, Brian Hallett, and Pro Video Coalition, Director of Photography Christian Sprenger offers some fascinating insights into how he worked with director Hiro Murai and Donald Glover to create Atlanta’s signature look and style.

 Fresh on the heels of Atlanta’s success, let’s explore how they were able to develop the cinematic look that has helped launch an Emmy-award winning program.